erichiller/mkmrk.Channels/README.md

 ## Dependency Injection Configuration

-For any type of Channel with a non-specified (default `IBroadcastChannelResponse`) response type.
+Use `AddBroadcastChannels()` to automatically create a Broadcast Channel for any Data Type without any further configuration (with a non-specified (default `IBroadcastChannelResponse`) response type):

 ```cs
 Host.CreateDefaultBuilder( Array.Empty<string>() ).ConfigureServices(